President & CEO

 Jeff Black serves as Director of Accounting for Volunteers of America, Utah.
 He joined VOA in 2015, bringing 16 years of accounting experience to our leadership team.
 Mr. Black is responsible for overseeing organizational accounting functions, including budget preparation reporting and planning, financial statement preparation, asset management and general ledger management.
 He earned his Master of Business Administration from Utah State University.

-Division Director of Homeless Services
+Division Director of Treatment Services

-Director of Quality and Compliance
+Director of Government Grants and Outcomes